Amazon Book Pre-Order Strategy for Ebook Authors

 How do Amazon book pre-orders work?

 Amazon calculates sales rank based on when sales happen.
 In other words, Amazon gives your rank a boost when a person pre-orders, meaning you’ll have a lower first-day spike in your sales rank.
-If your goal is to rank highly on release date, set a shorter pre-order on Amazon.
+If your goal is to rank highly on the release date, set a shorter pre-order on Amazon.
 A longer Amazon pre-order will flatten out your spike.

 If your goal is to hopefully climb in the bestseller rankings, it’s possible to do that with a pre-order on Apple Books and Barnes & Noble.
 All pre-orders accumulate and “hit” on the official release date.